levy013/podman-rd/src/rhel/nginx/reverse_proxy.md

 Here is an example using CAD.MQ.API
 - We have an application running on the server exposed on `:8080`
 - Clients can natively make requests to the service on `http://uit1446:8080/`
-- With a reverse proxy, we can set a custom hostname for our URI: `http://cadlnx/mq/`
+- With a reverse proxy we can:
+   - set a custom hostname for our URI: `http://cadlnx`
+   - replace the port with a URI as a path to a resource on the server: `http://uit1446/mq/`

 ## Setup: